kaygun/dvc/README.md

 ## Bugs?

 Many.
 This is a personal project, and by no means is *production quality*, whatever that may mean.
-By design `dvc` doesn't delete any file it tracks, but you may lose files, data, code etc. due to unforseen circumstances.
+By design `dvc` doesn't delete any files.
+But you may lose files, data, code etc. due to unforseen circumstances.

 [1]: https://git-scm.com/
 [2]: https://www.mercurial-scm.org/